-Each applicant and any member of the household who is capable of working may be required to perform work for the municipality, including work for a non-profit organization, as a condition of receiving assistance (22 M.R.S.A. § 4316-A(2)).
+Each applicant and any member of the household who is capable of working may be required to perform work for the municipality, including work for a non-profit organization, as a condition of receiving assistance.
+(22 M.R.S. § 4316-A(2)).

 As part of the municipal work program, the municipality can require recipients to participate in training, education, or rehabilitative programs that will assist the recipient in securing employment.
-The work requirement provisions found in section 5.5 regarding just cause, dependents, and exemptions also apply to the municipal workfare program.
+The work requirement provisions found in Ordinance § 5.5 regarding just cause, dependents, and exemptions also apply to the municipal workfare program.

 Consent.
-Persons assigned to the work program are required to sign a form stating that they understand the requirements of general assistance and the work program.
-Prior to signing the form, the administrator will read it to the applicants or the applicants will read it themselves.
+Persons assigned to the work program are required to sign a form stating that they understand the requirements of GA and the work program.
+Before signing the form, the Administrator will read it to the applicants or allow the applicants to read it themselves.
 The form will also state the number of hours the applicants must work and the hourly rate by means of which the duration of the work assignment is calculated.
 In addition, the consent form shall describe the consequences of failing to adequately perform part or all of the workfare or workfare-first assignment.

 Subtracting Value of Workfare Performed from Client's GA Debt.
-Pursuant to 22 MRSA § 4318 individuals owing the municipality funds for general assistance provided to them are obligated to repay the municipality when and if they become able (see Article VIII).
+Pursuant to 22 M.R.S. § 4318, individuals who received GA benefits are obligated to repay the municipality when and if they become able (see Ordinance Article VIII).
 However, persons performing workfare shall have the value of the workfare performed deducted from any and all GA debt including GA liens (e.g., Workers' Compensation Settlement, SSI Retroactive Payment, Capital Improvement, Home Mortgage) that might exist against their settlements, payments or other such property.

 Limitations.
-The work requirement is subject to the following limitations (22 M.R.S.A. § 4316-A(3)).
+The work requirement is subject to the following limitations.
+(22 M.R.S. § 4316-A(3)).